gmanthenoxus/gmanthenoxus.github.io/docs/_hobbies/tech.md

 # Personal Journey
 personal_journey:
-  origin_story: "Started with curiosity about how computers work, taking apart old machines and learning to code simple programs.
-What began as tinkering with HTML and CSS evolved into a deep passion for understanding how technology shapes our world and building solutions that make life better."
-  current_status: "Actively developing across multiple technology stacks while staying current with emerging trends like AI, blockchain, and edge computing.
-Currently focused on building scalable applications and exploring the intersection of technology with other interests."
+  origin_story: "My 'wow' moment came in a cyber cafe, the first time I touched a computer.
+The sheer potential felt incredible, and my curiosity only deepened from there.
+Then came that magical first Hello World—the moment I knew this was my field."
+  current_status: "Building solutions that bridge the gap between technical skills and real-world problems I encounter in daily life and hobbies.
+Constantly exploring new technologies and connecting dots across different domains.
+Engaged with the community through meetups and teaching."
   goals:
+    - "Build 49 projects across 7 passion domains"
+    - "Create tools that solve real human problems"
-    - "Master machine learning and AI development"
+    - "Master emerging technologies and frameworks"
-    - "Build a successful SaaS product from scratch"
-    - "Contribute to major open-source projects"
-    - "Explore quantum computing applications"
+    - "Share knowledge through teaching and community"
-    - "Develop technology solutions for social impact"
+    - "Bridge technology with personal interests"
   achievements:
-    - "Built and deployed 25+ web applications and tools"
-    - "Mastered full-stack development across 5+ frameworks"
-    - "Created automation tools that save 10+ hours weekly"
-    - "Contributed to open-source projects with 1000+ stars"
-  favorites:
-    - name: "Full-Stack Development"
-      reason: "The satisfaction of building complete solutions from database to user interface"
-    - name: "API Design"
-      reason: "Creating elegant interfaces that enable seamless system integration"
-    - name: "Performance Optimization"
-      reason: "The challenge of making systems faster, more efficient, and scalable"
-    - name: "Emerging Technologies"
-      reason: "Exploring cutting-edge tools and frameworks that push boundaries"
+    - "Progressed from static webpages to full-stack development"
+    - "Mastered Python, C, C++, JavaScript, and more"
+    - "Built foundation that makes learning new tech natural"
+    - "Engaged with tech community through meetups and teaching"

 # Fun Facts
 fun_facts:
-  - icon: "⚡"
-    title: "Moore's Law Evolution"
-    description: "While traditional Moore's Law is slowing, specialized chips like GPUs and AI processors are advancing exponentially, with some AI chips improving 10x every 2 years instead of the traditional 2x."
-    source: "Semiconductor Industry Report 2024"
-  - icon: "🌍"
-    title: "Internet Scale"
-    description: "Every day, humans create 2.5 quintillion bytes of data—so much that 90% of all data in the world was created in just the last two years, requiring revolutionary storage and processing technologies."
-    source: "Data Analytics Institute 2024"
-  - icon: "🔋"
-    title: "Energy Efficiency"
-    description: "Modern smartphones are over 100,000 times more powerful than the computers that guided Apollo 11 to the moon, yet use less power than a light bulb thanks to incredible advances in chip efficiency."
-    source: "Mobile Technology Evolution Study"
-  - icon: "🚀"
-    title: "Development Speed"
-    description: "The average software project today uses over 500 open-source dependencies, allowing developers to build in weeks what would have taken years to create from scratch just a decade ago."
-    source: "Open Source Analytics 2024"
+  - title: "The First Computer Bug"
+    description: "The term 'debugging' originated in 1947 when engineers found an actual moth stuck in Harvard's Mark II computer."
+  - title: "Code is Everywhere"
+    description: "The average car today contains over 100 million lines of code—more than a Boeing 787 Dreamliner."
+  - title: "The First Website"
+    description: "The world's first website, created by Tim Berners-Lee in 1991, is still online at its original URL."

 # Interactive Trivia
 trivia:
-  - question: "What does 'API' stand for in software development?"
+  - question: "What was the first high-level programming language?"
     options:
-      - text: "Application Programming Interface"
+      - text: "FORTRAN"
         correct: true
-      - text: "Advanced Programming Integration"
+      - text: "COBOL"
         correct: false
-      - text: "Automated Process Interaction"
+      - text: "C"
         correct: false
-      - text: "Application Process Interface"
+      - text: "Assembly"
         correct: false
-    explanation: "API stands for Application Programming Interface—a set of protocols and tools that allows different software applications to communicate with each other!"
+    explanation: "FORTRAN (Formula Translation), developed in 1957, was the first widely used high-level language."

-  - question: "Which programming paradigm focuses on organizing code around objects and classes?"
+  - question: "Which of these is NOT a programming paradigm?"
     options:
-      - text: "Functional Programming"
+      - text: "Object-Oriented"
         correct: false
-      - text: "Object-Oriented Programming"
-        correct: true
-      - text: "Procedural Programming"
+      - text: "Functional"
         correct: false
-      - text: "Logic Programming"
+      - text: "Procedural"
         correct: false
-    explanation: "Object-Oriented Programming (OOP) organizes code around objects that contain both data and methods, promoting code reusability and modularity!"
+      - text: "Computational"
+        correct: true
+    explanation: "While 'computational' relates to computing, it's not considered a programming paradigm itself."

 # Current Projects
 current_projects:
-  - name: "Personal Automation Suite"
+  - name: "Passion-Driven Development Framework"
-    icon: "🤖"
+    icon: "🎯"
-    description: "Comprehensive automation platform that integrates with various APIs to automate daily tasks, from social media posting to expense tracking and habit monitoring."
+    description: "A methodology and toolset for systematically connecting technical skills with personal interests to build meaningful projects."
-    status: "Development"
+    status: "In Development"
-    progress: 70
+    progress: 60
-    tech_stack: ["Python", "FastAPI", "React", "PostgreSQL", "Docker", "Various APIs"]
+    tech_stack: ["TBD"]
-    link: "/projects/automation-suite"
+    link: "#"

-  - name: "AI-Powered Code Assistant"
+  - name: "The Problem-Solver's Toolkit"
-    icon: "🧠"
+    icon: "🛠️"
-    description: "Intelligent coding companion that analyzes code patterns, suggests optimizations, and helps with debugging using machine learning and natural language processing."
+    description: "A collection of reusable solutions and patterns for the everyday problems I encounter across my hobbies."
-    status: "Research"
+    status: "Ideation"
-    progress: 40
+    progress: 20
-    tech_stack: ["Python", "TensorFlow", "OpenAI API", "VS Code Extension", "Node.js"]
+    tech_stack: ["TBD"]
+    link: "#"

 # External Platforms
 external_platforms: